fuseio/fuse-network/README.md

  ROLES
    The list of available roles is:

+   bootnode
+     - No mining.
+     - RPC ports open.
+     - Does not require the address argument.
+     - Does not need the password file and the key-set. (see FILES)

+   validator
+     - Connect as authority to the network for validating blocks.
+     - Miner.
+     - RPC ports closed.
+     - Requires the address argument.
+     - Needs the password file and the key-set. (see FILES)

    participant
      - Connects to an account to being able to create transactions.
-     - Requires the address argument.
-     - Needs the password file and the key-set. (see FILES)

-   validator
-     - Connect as authority to the network for validating blocks.
+     - No mining.
+     - RPC ports open.
      - Requires the address argument.
      - Needs the password file and the key-set. (see FILES)